userafnan/Mystery-Cards/README.md

 - Earn Cards: If your guess is correct, you earn the card.
 Try to collect them all!

 Technologies Used:
-- HTML, CSS, JavaScript, PHP
+- HTML, CSS, JavaScript, PHP, Bootstrap